xfarrow/tapo-c210/README.md

 # C210 Tapo camera
 IP Cameras are a nightmare for our privacy.
 For this reason I am reverse engineering a Tp-Link Tapo C210's firmware and its relative app in order to prevent them from sending any data to untrusted servers.

-There are better resources than mine: see https://github.com/nervous-inhuman/tplink-tapo-c200-re and https://drmnsamoliu.github.io/. **Be careful** use those resources mindfully, as they are about Tapo C200, whereas this repository focuses on the C210.
+There are some better resources than mine: see https://github.com/nervous-inhuman/tplink-tapo-c200-re and https://drmnsamoliu.github.io/, but use those resources mindfully, as they are about Tapo C200, whereas this repository focuses on the C210.
 Despite being esthetically equivalent and having a similar name, their hardware is completely different.
 The C200 is based on a MIPS microprocessor, whereas the C210 is based on the ARM-based MStar SSC335 chipset.

 In particular, I will focus on

 * the reverse engineering of the app in order to be able to use the camera without a Tp-Link account;
-* the reverse engineering of the firmware to strip off the portions of code sending the video stream to their servers, or better self-compile a clean firmware. **Good news** you can install [OpenIPC](https://openipc.org/), having a look at [this link](https://openipc.org/cameras/vendors/sigmastar/socs/ssc335)
+* <del style="text-decoration: line-through;"> the reverse engineering of the firmware to strip off the portions of code sending the video stream to their servers, or better self-compile a clean firmware.</del> **Good news** you can install [OpenIPC](https://openipc.org/) ([here for our hardware-specific version](https://openipc.org/cameras/vendors/sigmastar/socs/ssc335)) and [linux-chenxing](https://github.com/linux-chenxing), so we do not need any reverse engineering, at most contributing to these projects.

 ## How these cameras were designed to work
 1. You download a proprietary app (Tp-Link Tapo) and create an account without which the camera can not work;